 To get behind the science, there is an excellent post at the International Food Information Council Foundation’s website, Evaluating Scientific Evidence, which helps you understand and assess scientific literature.
 Check out the Study Evaluation Checklist.

-Sign up for my blog updates so you don’t miss Making Sense of Nutrition News, Part II next week.
+Check out Making Sense of Nutrition News, Part II

 Image credits: pixabay.com and neilyonnutrition.com